Last Modified Date: 07 Aug 2020

 Option 1:Use a relative date filter.
 For more information, see Quick Start: Relative Dates in Tableau Help.

-When future dates are included in the data, Range of dates filter will show those dates, even if they don't have values associated with them.
-Then, as the data is added for those dates, the filter will automatically pick up the data for those dates.
+When dummy values are included in the data, the Range of dates or Range of values filter will show those values, even if they don't have any additional data associated with them.
+Then, as the data is added for those values, the filter will automatically pick up the data for those values.

-Option 3:Use Non-null dates in the date filter.
-When this special value is selected, then the range of dates filter will bring in new dates when the underlying data is updated
+Option 3:Use Non-null values in the filter.
+When this special value is selected, then the range of dates or range of values filtered will bring in new dates or values when the underlying data is updated

-CauseThe Range of dates filter is designed to leave the dates at the last date selected when the workbook is reopened regardless of changes in the underlying data.
+CauseThe Range of dates or Range of values filter is designed to leave the values at the last selected value when the workbook is reopened regardless of changes in the underlying data.

 Thank you for providing your feedback on the effectiveness of the article.